-Perched on the edge of Harbour City’s new wing in Ocean Terminal, Paper Moon almost feels like a restaurant floating in-between Central and Tsim Sha Tsui.
+Perched on the edge of Harbour City’s Ocean Terminal, Paper Moon almost feels like a restaurant floating between Central and Tsim Sha Tsui.
 Most would make the trip here just for the view, which is especially breathtaking at sunset with red-sailed junk boats drifting right past you.
 Italian comfort food is on the menu; after all, Paper Moon first came to fame in Milan, where the original restaurant was founded in 1977.
-The menu is classic Italian to a tee: from the selection of cold and hot antipasti, to tomato and mozzarella loaded wood-fired pizzas, and rustic pastas ranging from fettuccine bolognese to spaghetti with clams in white wine sauce.
+The menu is classic Italian to a tee: from the selection of cold and hot antipasti, to tomato- and mozzarella-loaded wood-fired pizzas, and rustic pastas ranging from fettuccine bolognese to spaghetti with clams in white wine sauce.
 Tuck into the rustic Italian fare matched with accessible wines as you dine on the restaurant’s large wraparound terrace, watching the sun set slowly over the horizon.

 Paper Moon, Shop OTE 301, 3/F, Ocean Terminal, Harbour City, 3-27 Canton Road, Tsim Sha Tsui, Hong Kong, +852 2156 2256